LennyAharon/LennyAharon/README.md

 I'm a PhD student in Statistics @ Columbia University — working at the intersection of **deep learning**, **computer vision**, and **computational neuroscience**.

 🧠 I am passionate about:
-- Deep learning for video-based behavior analysis
+- Behavioral analysis from video using deep learning and transformers
-- Multiview computer vision and pose estimation
+- Multiview pose estimation with Ensemble Kalman Smoothing (EKS)
-- Machine learning for biomedical signal processing
+- Building machine learning pipelines to classify high-dimensional biomedical signals

 Before all this, I was a pro soccer player.
 Now I’m training algorithms instead of abs ⚽➜📊